department-of-veterans-affairs/LEAF-Developer-Examples/forms/custom_fields/custom_grid_implementation.md

-This is an example implementation of a custom grid input widget, using the "raw_data" input format.
+This is an example of a custom grid input widget, using the "raw_data" input format.

 Notes:
 - The "html" section is rendered in areas where the user is expected to input data